The Property

 Zone 1; The client enters the area with the activity room, outdoor craft area and rose garden area.
 This allows clients to be introduced and given time before they move toward the animals.

-Zone 3; The large aminal area for the llamas and the goats.
+Zone 3; The large aminal area for the llama and the goats.
 Once clients have been assessed as safe to be in with the larger animals they can enter the third zone.
-The llamas and the goats have very different personalities and can be separated depending on the client's needs.
-The llamas are extremely gentle but not so hands-on and goats just want as much attention as they can get.
+The llama and the goats have very different personalities and can be separated depending on the client's needs.
+The llama are extremely gentle but not so hands-on and goats just want as much attention as they can get.

-Zone 3A; The pony yard is in this area and she can be handled one on one so there are no other distractions.
-However, she does not live in the yard and is only moved here for clients participating in Equine Facilitated Learning.
+Zone 3A; A gate from the playground area leads up to the stable (Courage, the Equicizer), pony yard and activity arena and pony feed room.
+In this area the pony can be handled one on one so there are no other distractions.
+However, the pony does not live in the yard and is only moved here for clients participating in Equine Facilitated Learning.
+The Equicizer can be ridden either in the stable or it can be moved into the activity arena.
+The activity arena can also be used for various activities like riding a bike, kicking a ball and various allied health related activities.

 Zone 4; The pony paddock is at the back and off to the side, so you work your way down there.
 There is a special area with a slightly lower fence with a rail specially designed for interaction over the fence.
 Everywhere else the fences are higher than normal to discourage climbing over, they are impossible to go through and the gates have double catches which are quite difficult to open if you do not know how.